Liamroal/Liamroal.github.io/README.md

   <br>

-##Usage: To see all the potential usage of my codign abilities.
+##Usage: To see all the potential usage of my coding abilities.

   <br>